Citi Hilton Honors Visa Signature Credit Card 2023 Review

 Earning More Points on Everyday Spending Too

-The rewards you earn from charging your hotel stay to this card are in addition to the points Hilton HHonors™ members always earn at hotels.
+The rewards you earn from charging your hotel stay to this card are in addition to the points that members earn at hotels.

 Redeem Points for Free Hotel Nights

-The Hilton HHonors™ program offers free nights with no blackout dates or capacity controls.
+The hotel program offers free nights with no blackout dates or capacity controls.
 This means that if they have an unsold, standard room, you can use your points to book it.